Delara-Forghani/Network_project_front/README.md

 # Network_project_front
-This is out web programming assignment.
+Internet engineering front-end project.
 The front view of the Kilid website is implemented with HTML, CSS and the Jquery library.